 The hurricane season starts in summer and stays active through the fall

 Popular Summer Foods

-Fruits are also popular summer treats.
 The most popular summer fruit is watermelon.
-Did you know that watermelon is mostly water!
+Did you know that watermelon is over 90% water?

 Amazing Summer Facts for Kids

 When it is Summer in the Northern Hemisphere, such as the United States, it is winter in the Southern Hemisphere, such as Australia.

 In the U.S., the hottest days of the year take place between mid-July through mid-August.

 The month of June got its name from the Roman goddess Juno, queen of the gods and patroness of weddings and marriage.

 The month of July was named after Julius Caesar.
 August was named after Caesar’s son Augustus.